Coast FIRE for Nepal: the age and savings number that lets you stop adding to investments

 - Using a US-style 4% withdrawal rate.
 Nepal's real return regime is lower and noisier than the US.
 3.0–3.5% is the defensible band.
 Using 4% understates the FI number by about 14%.

 - Forgetting that 60 is younger than your funded period.
 Per the World Bank's Nepal life expectancy data, life expectancy at birth is ~71 years, and per the WHO country profile, conditional life expectancy at 60 adds roughly 13 healthy years.
 A 60-year-old today should plan for a 20-25 year retirement, not 10.
-If you retire at 60 with a 25-year horizon, the 3.5% rate becomes critical, not optional.
+At 60 with a 25-year horizon, the 3.5% rate is critical, not optional.

 - Treating CIT and PF as separate from the plan.
-Your CIT, PF, and SSF balances count toward the Coast FIRE number — they are invested assets that will compound.
+Your CIT, PF, and SSF balances count toward the Coast FIRE number.
+They are invested assets that will compound.
 Many Nepali earners run a Coast FIRE calculation excluding their CIT, decide they are "behind," and over-save.
-See the CIT vs PF vs SSF post for the framing of how these three actually contribute.
+See the CIT vs PF vs SSF post for how these three actually contribute.

 Why Coast FIRE matters more in Nepal than most countries

-A point worth keeping in front of mind.
-Per Kathmandu Post columns citing ILO data, only about 10% of Nepal's working-age population has access to formal social security; over 80% of workers (90%+ of women) work informally.
+One point worth keeping in front of mind.
+Per Kathmandu Post columns citing ILO data, only about 10% of Nepal's working-age population has access to formal social security, and over 80% of workers (90%+ of women) work informally.
 The SSF coverage figures put about 2.86 million Nepalis as contributing employees, against a working-age population near 20 million.

 Translation: most Nepalis retire on whatever they personally saved, whatever their children send, and the Rs 4,000/month samajik suraksha bhatta.
-There is no robust state pension system to fall back on for the majority of private-sector workers.
-Coast FIRE is not an exotic American import — it is a framework that solves a specifically Nepali problem: how do you build a retirement plan when the state has not built one for you?
+For the majority of private-sector workers there is no robust state pension to fall back on.
+Coast FIRE is not an exotic American import.
+It is a framework that solves a specifically Nepali problem: how do you build a retirement plan when the state has not built one for you?

 What you actually need to know